Home » Skin Care » Facial Skin Care » Makeup Cosmetics

 Basics of Organic Makeup

 To be labeled as organic, any product in the United States must consist of at least 70 percent organic materials.
 The term organic simply refers to anything that comes from a living system.
 Plant and animal products would both be considered organic under this definition.
 According to an article from Discovery Health, makers of organic cosmetics are committed to treating the skin in a holistic manner.
 Holistic simply means it pertains to the whole.
-In fact, many people who swear by organic makeup are also committed to using other organic and whole food products as part of their overall wellness routine.
+In fact, many who swear by organic makeup are also committed to using other organic and whole food products as part of their overall wellness routine.

 Is Organic Makeup Better?